pmoerenhout/gsm0348/README.md

 This project designed to help building Receiving/Sending Entity.
 It provides library for construction of Secured Packets with all required security procedures - signing and ciphering, padding, redundancy checking and etc.

 ### Capability
-Short Message Service Cell Broadcast (SMS-CB), CAT-TP and HTTPS (HTTPS) are not supported as for now.
+Short Message Service Point-to-Point (SMS-PP), Cell Broadcast (SMS-CB), CAT_TP and TCP/IP (HTTPS) are supported, except for the identification packer for TCP/IP.

 ### Links
 * [ETSI TS 102 225 v13.0.0](https://www.etsi.org/deliver/etsi_ts/102200_102299/102225/13.00.00_60/ts_102225v130000p.pdf)